-16 Approx. 2 seconds.
+15 Approx. 2 seconds.

-17 Also applies to electrically operated seat.
+16 Also applies to electrically operated seat.

 Adjust the position of the driver's seat before setting off, never while driving.
-Make sure that the seat is in locked position in order to avoid personal injury in the event of heavy braking or an accident.
+Make sure that the seat is in locked position in order to avoid personal injury in the event of sudden braking or an accident.

-Adjusting the front seat head restraints
+Adjusting the front seat head restraint

-The height of the head restraints can be adjusted.
+The height of the head restraint can be adjusted.